-The first English settlement in the state of Connecticut is the town of Windsor a few miles up the Connecticut River from Hartford and founded in 1633.
-In Windsor you can investigate this storied past at the local historical society and the Oliver Ellsworth Homestead, once the residence of one of the men who helped draft the United States Constitution.
+In Windsor you can investigate this storied past at the local historical society and the Oliver Ellsworth Homestead.
+This was once the residence of one of the men who helped draft the United States Constitution.

-In the first decades of the 20th century Windsor was the capital of Connecticut’s tobacco industry, which has all but disappeared, save for a few farms and an interesting exhibition at Northwest Park.
+In the first decades of the 20th century Windsor was the capital of Connecticut’s shade tobacco industry.
+Tobacco growing has all but disappeared, but I was engrossed by the seasonal exhibition at Northwest Park.

-Windsor will feel especially genteel on the town green, hemmed by grand civic buildings, handsome old residences and a clutch of local restaurants.
+Windsor is especially pretty around the town green, hemmed by grand civic buildings, handsome old residences, and a clutch of local restaurants.

 Let’s explore the best things to do in Windsor: